getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/react.md

 ### `withProfiler` Higher-Order Component

-`@sentry/react` exports a `withProfiler` Higher-Order Component that leverages the `@sentry/apm` Tracing integration to add React related spans to transactions.
+`@sentry/react` exports a `withProfiler` higher-order component that leverages the `@sentry/apm` Tracing integration to add React related spans to transactions.
 If the Tracing integration is not enabled, the Profiler will not work.

-In the example below, the `withProfiler` Higher-Order Component is used to instrument an App component.
+In the example below, the `withProfiler` higher-order component is used to instrument an App component.

 ```jsx
 import React from 'react';